olmokit/olmokit/README.md

 ```bash
 pnpm dev publish
 ```

-It uses `lerna` under the hood, the follow its interactive tool to semver each modified package.

 NB: The only file you might need to manually bump is [`./packages/template-laravel/template/composer.json`](/-/tree/main/packages/template-laravel/template/composer.json) with the latest `olmo/laravel-frontend` version.
 This is probably required only for **major** semver version changes and it is likely better to keep a non-strict version here as its only purpose it is to bootstrap the project with the latest available major release.